The comedy musical duo are on their way

 Exploding across the city throughout September, Brisbane Festival 2019 looks to be bigger than ever, locking down a tonne of diverse, must-see events at Brisbane’s much-loved music venues The Tivoli and Riverstage.

-In his ONLY Australian performance, Canadian musician Dallas Green AKA City and Colour will help to wrap up Riverstage’s 30th birthday celebrations.
+In his only scheduled Australian performance, Canadian musician Dallas Green AKA City and Colour will help to wrap up Riverstage’s 30th birthday celebrations.
 Last in Australia in 2016, he’ll perform longtime crowd favourites alongside new tunes from his forthcoming sixth album – his first collection of original music in almost four years.
 Also known for his contributions as a singer, rhythm guitarist, and songwriter for post-hardcore band Alexisonfire, together with duo You+Me, a collaboration with Alecia Moore (P!nk), Dallas has compiled a much-celebrated catalogue of songs over the course of five studio albums, amassing a legion of fans worldwide and garnering him three Juno Awards, including two Songwriter of the Year awards.
 As a special treat, there will be a great view of the dazzling fireworks display that is Sunsuper Riverfire.
 Keep an eye out for a sensational support line-up set to be announced.
 City and Colour will perform at Riverstage on Saturday 28 September.

 Returning with another incredible lineup, the Tivoli in the Round series gives audiences a chance to experience the Tivoli like never before.
 Rare, immersive, and intimate, these performances are your chance to get up close and personal with some of your favourite artists in a new way.
 This year, the series is even bigger – growing from three consecutive nights in 2018 to four for this year’s festival.